 Since the CID grew out of the NCA Summer Conference on Intercultural Dialogue, all concerned parties agreed to continued use of the logo designed for that event by Özer Karakuş, then at Maltepe University.
 The multiple colors bound together represent cultural diversity and the need for intercultural dialogue.
 The bridge represents the Bosphorus Bridge in Istanbul, connecting Europe to Asia.

-During Fall 2013, while Leeds-Hurwitz was based at Villanova University, Minh Cao served as Assistant to the Director.
+During Fall 2013, while Leeds-Hurwitz was based at Villanova University, Minh Cao, a master’s student there, served as Assistant to the Director.
 In that capacity, she added substantial visual content to the website, and significantly expanded the social media presence of CID through improvements to the Twitter feed and Facebook group.
 In addition, she established a LinkedIn group, YouTube channel, Google+ group, and Pinterest boards, and drafted a Wikipedia article.
 (In 2017, the Google+ group and Pinterest board were dropped, due to lack of significant response.)
 In December 2013, a Memorandum of Understanding was signed between the CID and the Waterhouse Family Institute, housed within Villanova University’s Department of Communication.